African American History Research Center

-African American Library at the Gregory School is a branch of the Houston Public Library (HPL) in the Fourth Ward, Houston.
+The African American History Research Center is a branch of the Houston Public Library (HPL) in the Fourth Ward, Houston.
+It was known as the African American Library at the Gregory School until 2022.
 The library preserves historical information about the African American community in Houston and the surrounding regions.
 It is the city's first library to focus on African American history and culture.
 The library features galleries, an oral history recording room, and reading rooms. $11 million from federal community development block grants and construction funds from Houston Public Library and the City of Houston financed the renovation of the Gregory facility.
 The building was initially used as the Edgar M. Gregory School, a K-8 school of the Houston Independent School District (HISD).
 The library was renamed to the African American History Research Center in the fall 2022.